learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ```

 Here, we've called `map` as a part of `listOfGoodDogs` and passed in a callback function
 to log each element in the Array.
-Like `time` in the previous example, `map` is acting like
+As with `time` in the previous example, `map` is acting like
 an Object key pointing to a function expression.

 Why does this work?
 Well... it is because Arrays _are_ Objects in JavaScript.
 Lots of things